alegrm/json2rdf/README.md

 This application implements the [RML](http://rml.io) specification.
 To learn how to create RML flies please go to the Specs section.

+A fat jar is packaged to be used as a java executable:

+        $ java -jar json2rdf-0.1.0-jar-with-dependencies.jar
+        Usage: <main class> [options]
+          Options:
+            --help, -h

+          * --inputFile, -f
+              JSON file to convert
+          * --rml, -m
+              RML mapping file

 ## TODO